Admissions Page Navigation

 Applicants who plan to enroll at Chico should submit a copy of the official IB transcript when it is available in July.
 Six semester units of advanced standing credit will be awarded for each Higher Level examination passed with a score of 4, 5, 6, or 7.
 No credit will be awarded for Subsidiary Level passes.

 CSU will award honors points in the GPA calculation for eight semester courses taken in the 11th or 12th grades, including up to two International Baccalaureate (IB) or Advanced Placement (AP) courses with 11th or 12th grade content taken by a student in the tenth grade.
 Applicants who plan to enroll at Chico should submit a copy of the official IB transcript when it is available in July.
-Six semester units of advanced standing credit will be awarded for each Higher Level examination passed with a score of 4, 5, 6, or 7.
+Up to six semester units of advanced standing credit will be awarded for each Higher Level examination passed with a score of 4, 5, 6, or 7.
 No credit will be awarded for Subsidiary Level passes.

 High School Scholars